emedware/flat-diamond/README.md

 ```

 Well, the constructor and `super.method(...)` of `X` will be called twice....
 Like if it did not extend `D()`

+> :warning: It goes without saying that classes who participate in the `Diamond` game have to inherit `Diamond(...)` - even if they inherit from only one class.

+For the library, a class implementing another without going through the `Diamond` process is just a block, like a single class, that cannot be separated or reorganized.

 ### Abstraction